 Tomorrow’s museum for dorset

-The Victorian Hall and other exisiting spaces will be refurbished, and an intriguing new in-fill building will double the Museum’s floorspace.
+Tomorrow’s Museum for Dorset will transform the Museum into a leading, contemporary cultural and heritage centre.
+The Victorian Hall and other existing spaces will be refurbished, and an intriguing new in-filI building will double the Museum’s floorspace.

 • A suite of inspirational new galleries which will collectively tell the story of 250 million years of Dorset’s history and display collections of national and international significance for the first time